mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 AUTHENTICATION REQUIRED;
 ```

-This is what the REST duality view looks like in the interactive MySQL REST Object Dialog in the MySQL Shell for VS Code extension.
+This is what the REST data mapping view looks like in the interactive MySQL REST Object Dialog in the MySQL Shell for VS Code extension.

 ![Adding a Referenced Table](../../images/vsc-mrs-json-relational-editor-2-referenced-table.png "Adding a Referenced Table")